Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: Experimental Results

+\textbf{Adjustment to MIFA~\cite{gu21:mifa}: } The algorithm assumes the active clients in each global round are arbitrarily chosen, following an IID Bernoulli distribution with the participation probability $p_i$ for each client $i$.
+The users possessing training data with rare class labels have small participation probabilities.
+The adjusted MIFA based on longer local training sessions follows the rule: \begin{itemize} \item At time slot $s\equiv 0$ (mod $S$), the server broadcasts $\mathbf{x}_t$ to all clients, where $t$ denotes the current epoch. \item When $s\equiv S-B-1$ (mod $S$), the users satisfying the learning criteria form a subset: these users in the subset begin local model training and return $\Delta_t^{(i)}$. \item When $s\equiv S-1$ (mod $S$), users who have unsent $\Delta_t^{(i)}$ transmit $\Delta_t^{(i)}$ to the server.
+The server aggregates the received local updates and feeds their weighted sum to renew the global model. \end{itemize}

-In our system model, the size of the local update is equivalent to that of the FL case in FLDA.
+This algorithm alternates \ac{fl} and Federated Distillation (FD), which have negligible difference in energy consumption for local computation.
+Instead, the transmission costs for \ac{fl} and FD have a substantial gap, as these costs are proportional to the size of the uploaded local update.
+In our system model, the size of the local update is equivalent to that of the \ac{fl} case in FLDA.
 Thus, we can calculate the energy consumption for transmitting one FD local update by multiplying the ratio of the dimensions of the uploading local updates.
-Since each FL update consumes 1 battery unit, each FD update consumes $1\cdot \frac{d_\text{FL}}{d_\text{FD}}$ battery unit.
+Since each \ac{fl} update consumes 1 battery unit, each FD update consumes $1\cdot d_\text{FD}/d_\text{FL}$ battery unit, where $d_\text{FD}$ and $d_\text{FL}$ refer to the output dimension and the entire model parameters' dimension, respectively.

-Fig. \ref{plot:main} illustrates test accuracy trends of seven FL schemes throughout 500 epochs under various battery charging probabilities.
-Algorithms not designed to account for the circumstance where client-side computation requires greater time and energy than transmission often exhibit unstable performance.
-This instability stresses out the fragility of existing studies, which arises from an impractical assumption that local training and uplink transmission can be allocated within the same minimal time unit.
-Across all battery charging probabilities, FedBacys demonstrates the fastest and most stable learning curves, as well as the final test accuracy for consumed energy.
-The test accuracy curves for FedBacys-Odd stabilize at approximately $t\simeq200$, a moment that is nearly identical to the stabilization point of FedBacys.
-This is particularly notable because the total number of local training occurrences across all users in FedBacys-Odd is approximately half of that of FedBacys when $\delta$ is large.

-Table~\ref{table:energy_consumption} shows the energy consumption across the entire network by operating different algorithms with three clustering setups with $G=\{2,5,10\}$.
-Note that the number of groups is not considered in FedAvg, MIFA, and FLDA, since they do not have clustering policies for participant selection.
-Regardless of the battery charging probability ($\delta$), FedBacys-Odd consistently consumes the lowest energy throughout the training process.
-This superior energy efficiency is particularly remarkable because our proposed algorithms achieve this outperformance without relying on common techniques that reduce the cost per action, such as model compression or quantization.
-For example, FLDA reduces energy consumption by leveraging FD phases, which involve smaller uplink transmission energy due to reduced packet sizes.
-In contrast, FedBacys-Odd achieves even smaller total energy consumption without altering the type of transmitting packet.